linuxdynasty/Linuxdynasty/_posts/2016-08-07-ansible-filters-and-how-they-can-make-aws-your-playbooks-dynamic.md

 ---
 title: How to use Ansible AWS filters to make your playbooks and roles dynamic.
 image: "elasticache.png"
-tags: [Ansible, Ansible filters, AWS, Automation]
+tags:
+ - Ansible
+ - AWS
+ - Automation
 comments: true
 header:
   teaser: "elasticache.png"